KSP-DDR/DoubleDouble/README.md

 3. Have fun :)

-If you have a suggestion or get any bugs, create an issue or a private message on Discord.
+If you have a suggestion or get any bugs, create an issue or contact us on Discord at https://discord.gg/2r4jeMY.
 Thank you very much and enjoy the mod!